guinuxbr/kde-service-menus/README.md

   <service_menu_name>: The name of the Service Menu directory to install.
 ```

-The script will install the desktop file and helper scripts, when needed.
+The script will install the desktop file and helper scripts when needed.

 ## Using KDE Service Menus

 To use the Service Menus, open Dolphin and right-click a file.

-You can also select multiple files using CTRL+Click and then right-click to see the available actions.
+You can also select multiple files by CTRL+Click, then right-click to see the available actions.

 ## Contributing to KDE Service Menus